abroroo/til/Algorithm Patterns/Merge Intervals.md

 # Merge Intervals Pattern 🧩

 ### What’s It About?
-The **Merge Intervals Pattern** is all about squishing overlapping intervals together so that you end up with only **non-overlapping** ones.
-This is super helpful when you’re dealing with **time ranges** or any kind of data that has **start** and **end** points.
+The **Merge Intervals Pattern** is all about squishing overlapping intervals together so that we end up with only **non-overlapping** ones.
+This is helpful when dealing with **time ranges** or any kind of data that has **start** and **end** points.

 ### Why is this useful?
-Think of it like scheduling meetings.
-You have different meeting times, but some of them overlap.
-Instead of dealing with messy overlaps, you want to merge them into one clean time block.
-Once merged, you can see exactly when you’re free and when you’re busy—**no gaps or overlaps**.
+It is like scheduling meetings.
+When we have different meeting times, but some of them overlap.
+Instead of dealing with messy overlaps, we want to merge them into one clean time block.
+Once merged, we can see exactly when we’re free and when we’re busy—**no gaps or overlaps**.

 ### How to Approach It: